The deadline to enroll is February 15!

 If you already have insurance through your employer, Medicare, TRICARE, or some other source, you can keep that coverage and you are not required to buy additional insurance.
 In fact, it is against the law for someone who knows that you have Medicare to sell you a plan from the Health Insurance Marketplace.
 The Affordable Care Act has improved benefits for Medicare beneficiaries in a number of ways.
 Now, seniors on Medicare can get preventative services like mammograms and colonoscopies and an annual wellness visit for free, and their prescription drug costs have been greatly reduced as the “donut hole” in coverage is closed.

-You now have the chance to compare 2015 plan costs and benefits and select the plan that works best for you.
-A new plan may be available, or premiums may have changed.
+You can compare 2015 plan costs and benefits and select the plan that works best for you.
+A new plan may be available, or premiums may have changed from last year.
 You can search for your current plan using your 14-digit ID.
 Depending on your income and your access to other affordable health insurance, you may be eligible for premium tax credits and other subsidies that will help pay for your premiums.
 More than 8 out of 10 people who signed up last year qualified for federal subsidies to help pay premiums and the subsidies lowered the cost of their coverage by an average of 76%.

-Here’s another date to circle on your calendar: December 15.
-That is the deadline by which you need to select a plan in order to have health coverage starting January 1, 2015.
-If you bought health insurance through the Marketplace last year and do nothing, you will be re-enrolled automatically in the same coverage on December 15 as well.
+If you bought health insurance through the Marketplace last year and do nothing, you will have already been re-enrolled automatically in the same coverage on December 15.
 But this plan may not be your best option for 2015 and your costs may have changed, so you should visit the Marketplace as soon as possible to get the best deal for you.
-If you don’t make this deadline for New Year’s Day coverage, you still have another two months until February 15 to change or select a plan through the Health Insurance Marketplace.

 There are a number of community organizations that are offering free help to sign up for health coverage.
 If you live in or near Travis County, there are several Insure Central Texas Enrollment Centers open 7 days a week; for a list of locations and hours, click here.
 For a full listing of places near you to get enrollment assistance, click here and enter your zip code or city.